Boeing agrees to $2.5 billion settlement of U.S. criminal probe into 737 MAX crashes

 One employee wrote another in 2014 that if the FAA required higher level training it would “cost Boeing tens of millions of dollars!”

-The fine of $243 million represents the amount of money Boeing saved by not implementing full-flight simulator training for the 737 MAX, the agreement stated.
+The $243 million fine, which the Justice Department said was at “low end” of the sentencing guidelines, represents the amount of money Boeing saved by not implementing full-flight simulator training for the 737 MAX, the agreement stated.

 On MCAS, Boeing disclosed to FAA personnel responsible for determining whether the MAX met federal airworthiness standards but it did not disclose it to other FAA key personnel.